ioanungurean/forge-react-app/README.md

 # Forge React App ![Build Status](https://github.com/ioanungurean/forge-react-app/actions/workflows/build.yml/badge.svg)

-Forge React apps with no build configuration.
+Create React apps with no build configuration.
 (TypeScript or ECMAScript)

 - [Creating an App](#creating-an-app) – How to create a new app.